syncfusion-content/uwp-docs/uwp/Radial-Menu/Populating-Items.md

 ### Item Template

-ItemTemplate property of the UWP Radial Menu can be used to customize the header part of the UWP Radial Menu items.
+ItemTemplate property of the UWP Radial Menu can be used to customize the header part of the radial menu items.

 {% highlight xaml %}